taranix81/cafe-core/cafe-beans/README.md

 ```
 Username: admin
 Environment: production
+Application context initialized!
 ```

 ---

 ## Configuration

 By default, Cafe-Beans loads `application.properties` from the classpath.

+You can override this behavior by providing custom logic in your `CafeApplication` extension or configuration.

+---

 ## Advanced Features

 - **Custom Annotations**: Extend Cafe-Beans with your own injection logic.
 - **Mixed Injection**: Combine property and object injection.
-- **Scope Management**: (Upcoming) Support for singleton/prototype scopes.
+- **Scope Management**: Support for singleton/prototype scopes.
+- **Custom Injection Resolvers**: The framework includes resolver interfaces for constructors, fields, and methods.
+ Developers can implement and register their own resolvers to customize how dependencies are injected for different class elements.
 ---

 ## License